wetherc/resource-api/README.md

 ## Prerequisites

+  - **Docker**.
+Please see the [Get Docker](https://docs.docker.com/get-docker/) page for installation instructions specific to your distribution.
+The Docker daemon must be running before executing the `bootstrap.sh` script.
+Checking the daemon's status and invoking it if dead is outside the scope of what I've built here.
   - **Minikube**.
 If developing locally, Minikube probably is a good idea.
 The bootstrap script provided in this repository's root assumes a Minikube binary is available in your PATH.
 I developed this with Minikube 1.22.0,